safr-ai-lab/pandora-llm/docs/source/index.rst

 ``Pandora`` abides by the following core principles:

 - **Open Access** — Ensuring that these tools are open-source for all.
-- **Reproducibile** — Committing to providing all necessary code details to ensure replicability.
+- **Reproducible** — Committing to providing all necessary code details to ensure replicability.
 - **Self-Contained** — Designing attacks that are self-contained, making it transparent to understand the workings of the method without having to peer through the entire codebase or unnecessary levels of abstraction, and making it easy to contribute new code.
 - **Model-Agnostic** — Supporting any `HuggingFace <https://huggingface.co/>`_ model and dataset, making it easy to apply to any situation.
 - **Usability** — Prioritizing easy-to-use starter scripts and comprehensive documentation so anyone can effectively use ``Pandora`` regardless of prior background.